rack/rack-attack/README.md

 ## Performance

-The overhead of running Rack::Attack is typically neglible (a few milliseconds per request), but it depends on how many checks you've configured, and how long they take.
+The overhead of running Rack::Attack is typically negligible (a few milliseconds per request), but it depends on how many checks you've configured, and how long they take.
 Throttles usually require a network roundtrip to your cache server(s), so try to keep the number of throttle checks per request low.